Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L1/internals/naive_bayes.rst

 Resource Utilization
 ====================

-The hardware resource utilization of naive bayes training (8 channels) and predict (4 data-path and 8 channels) primitive is shown in the table below (synthsis at 300MHz).
+The hardware resource utilization of naive bayes training (eight channels) and predict (four datapath and eight channels) primitive is shown in the following table (synthesis at 300 MHz).

 +----------------+-------+---------------+--------+------+-----+
 | Primitive      |  LUT  |   Register    |  BRAM  | URAM | DSP |